 The Yardley Inn: As I made my way around the winding paths of the Palette, I kept hearing talk about the “incredible” and “awesome” fried chicken being served on the Giverny Terrace.
 I arrived at the Terrace on a fried chicken mission, and Executive Chef Eben Copple did not disappoint!
 Tossed in a robust Honey-Chili Glaze, the light, crisp exterior revealed perfectly tender and juicy thigh meat.
 A bed of Field Pea Salad added a fresh, clean pop of brightness for a plate that was certainly worthy of the buzz around the park.
 The Yardley Inn presents Contemporary American Cuisine with an emphasis on fresh, locally-grown ingredients against the beautiful backdrop of the Delaware River in Bucks County, Pennsylvania. http://yardleyinn.com

-The Ryland Inn: If you’re a foodie, walking into a room and being greeted by a table filled with small plates of Duck Confit is something along the lines of hitting the lottery.
+The Ryland Inn: If you’re a food nerd, walking into a room and being greeted by a table filled with small plates of Duck Confit is something along the lines of hitting the lottery.
 Topped with a sesame cracker, Chef Craig Polignano expertly paired the rich confit with a Pickled Plum Purée for a beautiful contrast of tart-sweetness.
 The Ryland Inn offers a creative, seasonal, farm-to-table menu with a focus on local and sustainable ingredients at its landmark location in Whitehouse Station, New Jersey.
 (My family and I have dined at Ryland Inn many times over the years, but I haven’t yet had the opportunity to visit with Chef Polignano at the helm; I’ll be making it a point to visit soon.) http://rylandinnnj.com

 Via 45: I was impressed not only with Via 45’s hearty Grilled Sausage and White Bean Ragu with Grilled Naan, but also their willingness to adjust their dish for gluten-free, vegetarian, or vegan guests in attendance.
 In chatting with Chef and Owner Lauren Phillips, I learned that this spirit of in-the-moment cooking speaks to the heart of their Red Bank, NJ restaurant.
 She and fellow Chef/Owner Claudette Herring offer a fresh, rustic Italian menu at Via 45 that changes daily, with all dishes made to order.
 Via 45 is a restaurant that I was not familiar with before this year’s Epicurean Palette, and one that I will be sure to visit the next time I’m in Red Bank. www.via45.com